 I often spend hours with the animals I photograph, appreciating and understanding their individual personalities.

-If you had to move to somewhere else in Queensland where would you choose to live?
+If you had to move somewhere else where would you choose to live?

 When things get too much where do you go to get away from it all?